Campus Ministry provides a supportive environment where all feel welcome. Events are planned to build our community spirit and sense of belonging.

 Our Social Justice Committee organizes social justice events for the community, coordinates sales of fair trade items, volunteer opportunities, collections of donations and gifts in-kind for local and international organizations, and educational campaigns.
 New members are welcome to join at any point.

-Our Fundraising Committee is responsible for fundraising efforts for the renovations of Notre Dame Chapel.
-They organize events which raise funds and build community; we always welcome new members with lots of energy and creative ideas.
+Our Social Committee is responsible for providing opportunities for us to come together as a community.
+They organize a variety of events which build community; we always welcome new members with lots of energy and creative ideas.

 A chaplain – put simply – is a spiritual mentor.
 He or she can be a member of the clergy, a leader in a religious group, or someone who mentors through faith.